-This document contains device specific information.
-Additional information may be found in the PICmicroTM Mid-Range Reference Manual (DS33023), which may be obtained from your local Microchip Sales Representative or downloaded from the Microchip website.
+This document contains device-specific information.
+Additional information may be found in the PICmicroTM Mid-Range Reference Manual, (DS33023), which may be obtained from your local Microchip Sales Representative or downloaded from the Microchip website.
 The Reference Manual should be considered a complementary document to this data sheet, and is highly recommended reading for a better understanding of the device architecture and operation of the peripheral modules.

 There are four devices (PIC16F873, PIC16F874, PIC16F876 and PIC16F877) covered by this data sheet.
 The PIC16F876/873 devices come in 28-pin packages and the PIC16F877/874 devices come in 40-pin packages.
-The Parallel Slave Port is not implemented on the 28-pin devices.
+The 28-pin devices do not have a Parallel Slave Port implemented.

-The following device block diagrams are sorted by pin number; 28-pin for Figure 1-1 and 40-pin for Figure 1-2.
+The following two figures are device block diagrams sorted by pin number; 28-pin for Figure 1-1 and 40-pin for Figure 1-2.
 The 28-pin and 40-pin pinouts are listed in Table 1-1 and Table 1-2, respectively.